 - Cafe Justicia is also a Canada-wide network of groups that support the CCDA and promote the Cafe Justicia philosophy.

-For news and updates about the CCDA, check out our Facebook page.
-Follow the CCDA and human rights in Guatemala.
+Follow our Facebook page for news and updates about coffee, the CCDA and human rights in Guatemala.

 “Full body, nice citrus acidity with hints of chocolate and cinnamon.”— The Foggy Bean Coffee Co., Ucluelet, BC, describing Cafe Justicia

 The following video introduces the coffee and the people who grow it.